If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Credits

-The voice actor credits were inexplicably removed from the international versions of the game.
+The voice actor credits were inexplicably removed from the international versions.

 The Japanese version had limited XBAND support for online gaming.
-The North American version was reworked to support the then-new Sega NetLink accessory, necessitating the release date to be pushed all the way to late 1997.
+The American version was reworked to support the then-new Sega NetLink accessory, hence the much later release date.